 After the group completed its review in April 2018, they shared their recommendations for changes to the policies and procedures with Administration officials.

-Meeting information and recommendations/ response from the administration can be found here.
+Meeting information, Task Force recommendations, and response from the administration can be found here.